-Counseling Center
+Counseling Center 9

-The Counseling Center supports students in their university experience by offering free counseling services to those enrolled in a degree-granting program at AUM.
 Services provided by the center are designed to promote self-awareness, enhance positive development in behaviors, feelings and relationships and address difficulties which impede daily life satisfaction.
-Students seeking counseling from the Auburn Montgomery Counseling Center will be met with confidentiality, acceptance, trust and respect by a trained licensed professional credentialed by the state of Alabama.
+Students seeking counseling from the Counseling Center will be met with confidentiality, acceptance, trust and respect by a trained licensed professional credentialed by the state of Alabama.
 The counseling process can be initiated by the student or through referral via teacher, family member, friend or professional in the community.
-The choice to begin, continue or terminate counseling is left to the student.

 Walk-ins are welcomed but appointments are encouraged; please call 334-244-3469 to schedule.
-The center is located in room 319 of the Taylor Center.
+The center is located in room 316 of the Taylor Center.
 Office hours are Monday through Friday 8 a.m. - 5 p.m.
 For after hours emergency care contact Campus Police at 334-244-3424.